 The Diesel Emissions Mitigation Program (DEMP) utilizes funds from the Volkswagen Settlement and EPA's Diesel Emissions Reduction Act (DERA) state grant program for projects which mitigate mobile sources of emissions.
 For more information about the Volkswagen Settlement and the Environmental Mitigation Trust for State Beneficiaries, please visit the Volkswagen Settlement Information.
 All DEMP activities related to the Volkswagen Settlement are guided by the state's Beneficiary Mitigation Plan.
 Download a copy of the Mitigation Plan at Florida's Beneficiary Mitigation Plan.

-Electric School Bus Project - Open Now
+Electric School Bus Project

 On Nov.
 16, 2020, the Florida Department of Environmental Protection (Department) announced a Notice of Funding Availability (NOFA) for $57 million available for the purchase of electric Type C or Type D school buses to replace eligible Type C or Type D diesel school buses.
 As highlighted in the Beneficiary Mitigation Plan, the department continues to focus on increasing electric vehicle infrastructure and encouraging the growth of electric vehicles as well as the related construction and manufacturing.